edaehn/bitsgalore.github.io/_posts/2021-02-24-towards-a-preservation-workflow-for-mobile-apps.md

 > \[M\]oving to an approach to virtualize or emulate old systems on new hardware will inevitably be a complex process and having even a reference image of what it looked like at a particular moment in time would likely be valuable as a way to evaluate the extent to which it is being authentically rendered.
 Here a general principle emerges.
 Documentation (like the screenshot) can be useful as both a means to preserve significance and also as a means to create reference material to triangulate an object’s or work’s significance.

-For both ARize and Immer apps from my previous blog post, Youtube channels exist that contain videos that demonstrate how these apps work[^19].
+For both the ARize and Immer apps from my previous blog post, Youtube channels exist with videos that demonstrate how these apps work[^19].
 I don't know how common this situation is for other apps, but such videos could serve as a reference for (future) emulation efforts, and it might be worthwhile to collect them as part of the acquisition process, and store them alongside the app packages.

 ## Final thoughts